Skip to main content

 Frontend

 The frontend is built with SvelteKit and written in TypeScript.
+To set it up, follow these steps:

 1. Open the frontend folder

-2. Copy the .env.example file to .env
+2. Copy the .env.development-example file to .env and edit the variables as needed

 3. Install the dependencies with npm install